jvegaf/flatcam-Arch/README.md

 pip --version
 ```

 If it is not installed, install it.
-In Ubuntu-like OS's it is done like this:
+In Arrch-like OS's it is done like this:
 ```
 sudo pacman -S python python-pip
 ```